 High-quality pellets, a moderate amount of seed mix, and daily helpings of fresh, thoroughly washed bird-safe fruits and vegetables are the ideal diet for these birds.
 They tend to enjoy green leafy vegetables like lettuce, spinach, and Swiss chard as well as carrots, celery, corn, green beans, and zucchini.
 Many also enjoy nuts, including hazelnuts, peanuts, pecans, and walnuts.

 Feed approximately 1/4 cup of formulated diet and 1/4 cup of fresh fruits and vegetables daily.
 If the bird consumes all of its food, add small amounts as desired.
 Treats such as seeds, nuts, and table foods may be given in small quantities, especially as rewards for good behavior.

 Just like its fellow members of the parrot family, Major Mitchell's cockatoos are active birds that need plenty of exercise to maintain their physical condition.
 They need a minimum of three to four hours outside of the cage every day to stretch their wings.

-A smart owner will provide a Major Mitchell's cockatoo with safe chew toys to exercise their beaks on.
+Provide your Major Mitchell's cockatoo with safe chew toys to exercise their beaks.
 These birds chew wood to make nests in the wild and will display that same behavior in captivity if they get bored or restless.

-It's a good idea to regularly give your bird untreated elder, fir, pine, or willow wood pieces or toys.
-Leather toys and even heat-sterilized pine cones are favorites for these birds as well.
-Also, keep in mind that these cockatoos really like water, so a watering bowl to bathe in and a mister will be very well appreciated by your pet and fulfills some of its activity requirements.
+Regularly give your bird untreated elder, fir, pine, or willow wood pieces or toys.
+Leather toys and even heat-sterilized pine cones are other good options.
+Since these cockatoos appreciate water play, a watering bowl or spray-misting will be appreciated by your pet and fulfills some of its activity requirements.

 More Pet Bird Species and Further Research

-Otherwise, check out all of our other cockatoo species profiles.
+Otherwise, check out our profiles of other large bird species.